ucaptcha/backend-go/README.md

 difficulty: 100000
 ```

+### Configuration Options

-- `challenge_storage`: Storage mode for challenges ("memory" or "redis")
+- `challenge_storage`: Mode for storing challenges ("memory" or "redis").
-- `key_storage`: Storage mode for keys ("memory" or "redis")
+- `key_storage`: Mode for storing keys ("memory" or "redis").
-- `redis`: Redis connection settings (only used when mode is "redis")
+- `redis`: Redis connection settings (applicable only when using "redis").
-- `key_length`: RSA key length in bits (recommended minimum 1536)
+- `key_length`: RSA key length in bits (recommended minimum is 1536).
-- `key_rotation_interval`: Key rotation interval (e.g. "24h", "1h30m")
+- `key_rotation_interval`: Interval for key rotation (e.g., "24h", "1h30m").
-- `port`: Server port
+- `port`: Port for the server.
-- `host`: Server host
+- `host`: Host for the server.
-- `difficulty`: The initial difficulty of the challenge
+- `difficulty`: Initial difficulty level of the challenge.

-We recommended to use `redis` for challenge, since it will automatically clean up expired challenges,
-and `memory` for key, since the performance of choosing random key for a generating a challenge
+We recommend using `redis` for challenge storage, as it automatically cleans up expired challenges, and `memory` for key storage, since the current Redis implementation has performance issues when selecting random keys for challenge generation.
-is bad in the current Redis mode implementation.

 ## Usage

-Run the server:
+To run the server, execute:

 ```bash
 go run main.go